hypercore-one/znn_walletapi_csharp/README.md

 A .NET based cross-platform Wallet API for interacting with Zenon Alphanet - Network of Momentum Phase 1

+The Wallet API provides access to Zenon Node functionalities, including blockchain data retrieval, transaction submission, wallet management, and more.
+It offers a range of endpoints to interact with the Zenon Network programmatically.

 ## Requirements

 - [Microsoft .NET 8.0](https://dotnet.microsoft.com/en-us/download/dotnet/8.0)